ljb2of3/ynab-sms/README.md

 }
 ```
 ## Run
 Once configured, run `python3 ynab-sms.py` using cron or some other task scheduler as often as you want.
-Keep in mind the YNAB API call limits, which are currently 200 calls per hour.
+Keep in mind the YNAB API call limits, which are currently 200 calls per hour, and the script makes three calls per run.

 # Improvements
 Currently this script grabs all possible transactions.
 A future version should use the delta api instead.
 The payee list should be cached as well.